-The person B hears two of the fired shots, the first one is direct from the gun while other sound comes after reflection from the cliff
+The person B hears two of the fired shots, the first one is direct from the gun while another sound comes after reflection from the cliff

-Given speed of sound 320 m / s
+Given the speed of sound 320 m / s

 Time taken by the sound to reach from A to B directly